tomcomtang/unblock-game-collection/README.md

 ## Quick Start

-The deployment process requires a simple registration, but it's quick and straightforward.
+To help those who might encounter difficulties during deployment, I've provided detailed step-by-step screenshots.
+The deployment process is actually quite simple and only requires a basic registration.
 All deployments are completely free - no payment required!

 1. Choose your favorite game from the [Game List](#game-list) below
 2. Click the "Deploy" button in the Game List table below